MichalMoravik/fiber-go-docker/README.md

 A template for a simple Fiber-Go-Docker ⚡️-🐀-🐳 service with hot reloading.

-> Fiber is optional, you can remove the framework and the service will still run.
+> Fiber is optional, you can replace the package

 <br />